cocos/cocos-docs/en/advanced-topics/jsb-optimizations.md

     ......
     this._children = [];

-  	// 使用 on 接口监听 CHILD_ADDED 和 CHILD_REMOVED 事件
+  	// Use the on interface to listen for CHILD_ADDED and CHILD_REMOVED events
     this.on(NodeEventType.CHILD_ADDED, (child) => {
-        // 同步 JS 层中的 this._children 数组
-        this._children.push(child);
+        // Synchronize the this._children array in the JS this._children.push(child);
     });